sharmainec/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Importing invalid CSV file:**<br>
-* If any of the above required information in the CSV file is invalid or missing, LingoGO! will **not** import the flashcards
+* If any of the above required information in the CSV file is invalid or missing, LingoGO! will **not** import the flashcards.
 </div>

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about importing CSV files made with Microsoft Excel:**<br>
-* Please save the CSV file in the 'CSV UTF-8 (Comma-delimited)' file format in Excel before importing into LingoGO!
+* Please save the CSV file in the 'CSV UTF-8 (Comma-delimited)' file format in Excel before importing into LingoGO!.
 ![Excel CSV UTF-8 save format screenshot](images/ExcelSaveScreenshot.png)
 </div>

 Examples:
-* `import dictionary.csv` will add all flashcards stored in the CSV file dictionary.csv to LingoGO!.
+* `import dictionary.csv` will add all flashcards stored in the CSV file `dictionary.csv` to LingoGO!.

 ### Listing flashcards: `list`